 - 5.3.1 On the 9th June 2017, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and which is published on the SELEP website.

 - 5.3.2 The first stage, for scheme identification and prioritisation, is led by Federated Areas based on the submission of an Expressions of Interest form and the consideration of projects against the eligibility criteria agreed by the Strategic Board.
 Each Federated Board is asked to nominate projects to be submitted for consideration by SELEP, based on a GPF ask totalling no greater than 50% of the total funding available.

-- 5.3.3 For projects nominated by Federated Boards, scheme promoters are required to complete a Strategic Outline Business Case, which will be reviewed independently,
+- 5.3.3 For projects nominated by Federated Boards, scheme promoters are required to complete a Strategic Outline Business Case, which will be reviewed independently by the SELEP Independent Technical Evaluator (see section 5.5 below),

-- 5.3.4 The prioritisation of projects by SELEP ITE is conducted based on the following criteria, as agreed by the Strategic Board:
+- 5.3.4 The independent assessment will be conducted based on the following criteria, as agreed by the Strategic Board:

 - a) Scheme Summary;

 - b) Strategic Fit;

 - c) Infrastructure requirement;

 - d) Viability;

 - e) Deliverability;

 - f) Expected benefits;

 - g) Contribution to a revolving fund;

 - h) Risk

 - i) State Aid implications; and

-- j) Amount of GPF available
+- i) Amount of GPF available

-- 5.3.5 An independent assessment will be conducted to prepare a 'RAG' (Red-Amber-Green) assessment for each project nominated by Federated Boards against each of the criteria will be used to support the prioritisation of projects by the Strategic Board.
+- 5.3.5 The independent assessment will be conducted to prepare a 'RAG' (Red-Amber-Green) assessment for each project nominated by Federated Boards against each of the criteria; the outcome of this assessment will be used to support the prioritisation of projects by the Strategic Board.
 In addition, consideration will be given to the phasing of the GPF ask relative to the amount to GPF available.

-5.3.6 Following the prioritisation of projects by the Strategic Board, those projects which are successfully allocated GPF are required to complete Gate 2 of the Business Case review process, as set out in paragraphs 5.6.4 and 5.6.5 and fulfil the value for money requirements as set out in section 5.8.
+- 5.3.6 Following the prioritisation of projects by the Strategic Board or Investment Panel, those projects which are successfully allocated GPF are required to complete Gate 2 of the Business Case review process, as set out in paragraphs 5.8.4 and 5.8.5 and fulfil the value for money requirements as set out in section 5.10.